 Tips for parents

-If your child is considering an exchange for a semester, or even a whole year abroad, this information may help you feel confident in their decision.
+If your child is considering a study overseas program such as an exchange, this information may help you feel confident in their decision.
 We acknowledge that sending your child off overseas can be scary.
-An overseas exchange might be the first time they've travelled without you, or it might be the first time they've been overseas at all.
+A study overseas program might be the first time they've travelled without you, or it might be the first time they've been overseas at all.

 But studying overseas is an exciting opportunity.
 Your child will experience new cultures and languages, eat things they've never tried before, make new friends and have fun.
 But importantly they'll gain a valuable international perspective in their studies and forge global career connections.